 Flex-Ring pipe and fitting joints can generally be assembled with the same tools and methods used for many years with Fastite joints.
-When using a field-cut pipe to locate a fitting, it may be advantageous to use an uncut flex-ring spigot end (with factory weld bead) and a standard Flex-Ring in the fitting socket rather than using a field-cut plain end and Field
+When using a field-cut pipe to locate a fitting, it may be advantageous to use an uncut flex-ring spigot end (with factory weld bead) and a standard Flex-Ring in the fitting socket rather than using a field-cut plain end and Field Flex-Ring with black-toothed gripping segments.
+A Field Flex-Ring and cut pipe plain end may then be used in the nearest pipe socket on either side of the fitting.
+When possible, the use of standard flex-ring with yellow segments and factory spigots with weld beads in the sockets of a fitting may allow easier orientation or rotation of the fitting relative to the pipe after assembly, if this is needed.
+(See Section 4 for additional detail on the assembly of Fastite fittings.)

-Assembly Instructions 14"- 48"
+AMERICAN Ductile Iron Flex-Ring® Joint Pipe Assembly Instructions 14"-54"